-- a) Monitoring plans including documentation on collaborations with external parties to carry out monitoring (if any), and - b) Result/records of monitoring showing the progress towards and/or achievement of verifiable targets.
+- 1) Documents: - a) Monitoring plans including documentation on collaborations with external parties to carry out monitoring (if any), and - b) Result/records of monitoring showing the progress towards and/or achievement of verifiable targets.

 Criterion 8.2.
 The Organization shall monitor and evaluate the environmental and social impacts of the activities carried out in the Management Unit, and changes in its environmental condition.
-(C8.2 P&C V4)

 Indicator 8.2.1.
-The social and environmental impacts of management activities are monitored.
+The social and environmental impacts of management activities (including those related to non-timber forest products, if applicable) are monitored.

+- 1) Documents:

 - a) Monitoring plans,

-- b) Monitoring results showing environmental and social impacts such as Environmental Monitoring Report (EMR) or Environmental Compliance Audit (ECA) (for Sarawak), and
+- Monitoring results showing environmental and social impacts such as Environmental Monitoring Report (EMR), Environmental Compliance Report (ECR) (for Sabah), or Environmental Compliance Audit (ECA) (for Sarawak), and

 - c) Annual monitoring report.